summa-tx/coins/README.md

 1. Select or create a struct to be your `RecipientIdentifier`
   1. This is used to identify payees in-protocol.
-  1. In Bitcoin this is `rmn_btc::types::script::ScriptPubkey`
+  1. In Bitcoin this is `bitcoins::types::script::ScriptPubkey`
   1. `impl riemann_core::types::tx::RecipientIdentifier` on your struct
 1. Select or create a type to be your `Value`
   1. This type represents how the in-protocol value of a TXO.